 With all the destructive marriages out there, is it any wonder many young people are having second thoughts about getting married at all?
 Is “happily ever after” ever possible?
 Is “happily married” just a cruel joke?
 What can–or can’t–you expect in a “good” marriage?

 Many things go into the success (or lack thereof) of a marriage: communication, compatibility, expectations, outside support, commitment, and more.
 And every marriage is the union of two sinners.
 Without God’s grace that’s a setup for disaster.

 It’s enlightening to hear couples who have been successfully married for decades talk about how they handle conflict, how they care for each other, and the willingness to persevere even if things become difficult.
-Without fail, such couples display a deep commitment and willingness to serve each other more than focus on their own needs.
+Without fail, such successful couples display a deep commitment and willingness to serve each other more than focus on their own needs.

 10 things you CANNOT expect:

 - Mindreading.
 Although the longer you live with your spouse the better you will come to know each other, he or she still cannot read your mind.
 Some things you will still have to verbalize to each other.
 That’s one reason communication is so important.

 - Perfect harmony.
 If you never disagree, one of you is unnecessary.
 No two human beings will always see everything the same.
 Differences in needs, desires, thoughts, opinions, and more are expected–and normal.

 - Unending sexual ecstasy.
-Medical problems, differences in sexual needs/desires/expectations, old baggage, and other life challenges will affect your sexual life together.
+Medical problems, differences in sexual needs/desires/expectations, old baggage, and other life challenges will affect your sex life together.
 You are not entitled to sex.
 This area of your marriage will need your commitment, forgiveness, flexibility, and resilience just like every other area.

 - No future challenges.
-Life happens whether you’re married or single.
+Life happens whether you’re married or unmarried.
 It’s almost guaranteed that one of you will get sick, a child will have serious challenges, money will be tight, or some other major stress will happen.

 - Never having to say “I’m Sorry!”
 The adage, “Love means never having to say you’re sorry” is wrong!
 Both you and your spouse will make mistakes.
 Both of you will need to become good forgivers if you want to have a successful marriage.